-Opinions from all traders in the world go together to create "market sentiment".
+Opinions from all traders worldwide go together to create "market sentiment".

 Important Terms Related to Market Sentiment

-There are several popular jargon regarding market sentiment.
+There are several popular jargons regarding market sentiment.
 The most common terms are "bullish" and "bearish" sentiment.
-Rising prices show that the market sentiment is bullish while falling prices are bearish.
-But that is not all; here are four terms you need to learn:
+Rising prices show that the market sentiment is bullish, while falling prices are bearish.
+But that is not all; here are four terms trader need to learn:

-- Bullish Sentiment: Market participants are optimistic about an asset, so they buy and buy and elevate the price of the asset.
+- Bullish Sentiment: Market participants are optimistic about an asset, buying and elevating the asset's price.

-- Bearish Sentiment: Market participants are pessimistic about an asset, so they are busy selling it and pushing prices down.
+- Bearish Sentiment: Market participants are pessimistic about an asset and are busy selling it and pushing prices down.